Botanical Art and Illustration: About the Program

 Receiving Class Credit: For both core and elective classes, students must attend all class sessions and complete and submit all the work required to earn class credit.
 Class credit is important if a student is pursuing the Basic or Advanced Botanical Art and Illustration certificate.
 Even if a student is not sure about pursuing the certificate, it is recommended that they earn credit for each class because this is difficult to do retroactively.
 If a student has to miss class (e.g. health reasons or a death in the family), they must contact the instructor at their earliest convenience to see if it’s possible to still earn class credit.

-A note on recordings: The class recordings posted on Google Classroom are meant to aid students in completing their work between classes but are not a substitute for attending class.
+A note on class recordings: The class recordings posted on Google Classroom are meant to aid students in completing their work between classes but are not a substitute for attending class.
 Students are required to attend all classes and are not allowed to miss class and watch the recordings for credit.

-For a printable PDF of this overview information click here
+For a printable PDF of this overview information click here.

 Basic Certificate in Botanical Art and Illustration